ofajs/ofa-v4-docs/docs/en/docs/get-started/example-event.md

-# Event examples
+# Event Example

-## Click event (click)
+## Click Event

-In this example, when the button is clicked, a message will be output to the console.
+In this case, when the button is clicked, a message will be output to the console.

 ```html
 <!DOCTYPE html>